 Seventy-five percent of these children live in the eastern provinces: Ituri, North Kivu, South Kivu, and Tanganyika.

 For children, this translates into bodies that cannot grow, immune systems that cannot fight disease, and minds that cannot learn.
-Between July 2025 and June 2026, over 4.18 million children aged 6-59 months are suffering or expected to suffer acute malnutrition.
-More than 1.35 million face severe acute malnutrition—the kind that kills.
+Between July 2025 and June 2026, over 4.18 million children aged 6-59 months are suffering or expected to suffer from acute malnutrition.
+More than 1.35 million face severe acute malnutrition, the kind that kills.

 Claudine’s story, documented by the World Food Programme, embodies millions of others.
 The 41-year-old mother of seven once grew the food her family ate in Ituri Province.
-Today, displaced by fighting, she lives in a camp near the Ugandan border with her baby daughter so malnourished she required hospitalization.
+Today, displaced by fighting, she lives in a camp near the Ugandan border with her baby daughter, so malnourished that she required hospitalization.

 When Farms Become Battlefields